Posterior Contraction for Sparse Neural Networks in Besov Spaces with Intrinsic Dimensionality: Properties of ReLU networks for Besov spaces

-\begin{remark} The key strength of this lemma is that the approximation accuracy depends not on the ambient dimension $d$ but on the intrinsic dimension.
-When employing neural network models, if the target function exhibits anisotropic smoothness, approximation can be achieved at a rate determined by the intrinsic dimension.
-This enables minimax optimality in estimation theory.
-Consequently, neural network models offer a way to mitigate the curse of dimensionality.
-Moreover, in the isotropic case, that is, when $\bfs = (s_0, s_0, \dots, s_0)$, we have $\tilde{\bfs} = s_0 / d$, which recovers the classical results for ordinary Besov functions in \citet{suzuki2018adaptivity}. \end{remark}
+\begin{remark} The key strength of \Cref{lem:anisotropic_approx} lies in that the approximation accuracy depends not on the ambient dimension $d$ but on the intrinsic dimension.
+When NN models are employed, if the target function exhibits anisotropic smoothness, the approximation rate is governed by the intrinsic rather than the ambient dimension.
+This leads to minimax-optimal performance in estimation theory and illustrates how NNs can mitigate the curse of dimensionality.
+In the isotropic case where $\bfs = (s_0, s_0, \dots, s_0)$, we have $\tilde{\bfs} = s_0 / d$, recovering the classical results for ordinary Besov functions in \citet{suzuki2018adaptivity}. \end{remark}

-\begin{remark} Note the neural network space $\Phi(L, D, S, B)$ is monotonically increasing with respect to the hyperparameters $L,D,S,B$.
-Thus, the parameters in \eqref{eqn:aniso_hparam} can be replaced as
+\begin{remark} Note that the NN space $\Phi(L, D, S, B)$ is monotonically increasing with respect to $L$, $D$, $S$, and $B$.
+Thus, the parameters in \eqref{eqn:aniso_hparam} can be replaced by